Scott Walker (ice hockey)

 Scott Walker (born July 19, 1973) is a Canadian former professional ice hockey player who currently serves as the co-owner and team president of the Guelph Storm in the OHL.
 He previously held the position of player development consultant for the Vancouver Canucks.

-During his 17 seasons as a professional hockey player, Walker played in 829 regular season games in the NHL where he scored 397 points and earned 1,135 minutes in penalties before retiring as a player following the 2009–10 NHL season.
+During his 17 seasons as a professional hockey player, Walker played in 829 regular season games in the National Hockey League (NHL) where he scored 397 points and earned 1,135 minutes in penalties before retiring as a player following the 2009–10 NHL season.
 He also competed in three Ice Hockey World Championships (1999, 2001, and 2005) as a member of Team Canada.

 Playing career

 Owen Sound Platers (1991–1993)

 Walker joined the Owen Sound Platers of the OHL in the 1991–92, after spending two seasons playing with the Kitchener Dutchmen and Cambridge Winterhawks of the OHA Junior 'B' league from 1989 to 1991.
 In his first season with the Platers, Walker had seven goals and 38 points in 53 games, helping Owen Sound reach the playoffs.
 In five playoff games, Walker earned seven assists to lead the club in points.

 Walker returned to the Platers in 1992–93, as he finished third in team scoring with 23 goals and 91 points in 57 games, while earning 110 penalty minutes.
 In eight playoff games, Walker had a goal and six points.

-At the 1993 NHL Entry Draft, the Vancouver Canucks selected Walker in the 5th round, 124th overall.
+At the 1993 NHL entry draft, the Vancouver Canucks selected Walker in the 5th round, 124th overall.